-We expect that we will need to refinance all or a portion of our indebtedness on or before maturity, and we intend to explore potential opportunities to refinance our Term Loan following the closing of this offering.
+We expect that we will need to refinance all or a portion of our indebtedness on or before maturity.
 We may not be able to refinance any of our indebtedness at comparable interest rates, on commercially reasonable terms or at all.
 If such refinancing indebtedness is not available at interest rates comparable to our existing indebtedness our interest expense could materially increase, which would have a negative impact on our results of operations.
 If we cannot timely refinance our indebtedness, we may have to take actions such as issuing additional equity and reducing, delaying or foregoing capital expenditures, strategic acquisitions and investments.
 We cannot assure you that any such actions, if necessary, could be implemented on commercially reasonable terms or at all.